Learn the symptoms, types, treatments and management of this autoimmune disease.

 Living with MS

 “There is some evidence that a Mediterranean-style diet can produce an anti-inflammatory environment in the body, compared to our typical standard Western diet,” Kramer said.
-Exercise is also helpful for MS management.
+Exercise is also helpful for managing symptoms.
 “The number one most bothersome symptom described by patients with MS is fatigue,” Kramer added.
 “So it can be hard sometimes to motivate people to start exercising, but when they do, their level of fatigue can improve and they may also become less stiff and gain strength in their arms and legs.”

 The Multiple Sclerosis Center at Vanderbilt University Medical Center evaluates and treats adults and children with multiple sclerosis and similar conditions.
+Whether you or someone you love has been diagnosed with such a disorder, our goal is to get you back to the best lifestyle as quickly as we can and for as long as we can.